vittotedja/graffiti/README.md

 ## Deployment

 ### Frontend
 The frontend is deployed on [Vercel](app.graffiti-cs464.com).
-Any push to the main branch will trigger a new deployment.
+Any push to the master branch will trigger a new deployment.

 ### Backend
-The backend is deployed on a cloud provider with the following steps:
+The backend is deployed on a cloud provider on every new push to master branch with the following steps:
 1. Build the Go binary
 2. Set up environment variables
 3. Run the binary with proper configuration